 We are a biopharmaceutical company that has focused on the development of vaccines addressing unmet medical needs, including nicotine addiction.
 We have been incorporated in Delaware since 1969 and our operations are located in Rockville, Maryland.
-Our sole remaining product currently in development is NicVAX[®] [Nicotine Conjugate Vaccine], an innovative and proprietary investigational vaccine for the treatment of nicotine addiction and prevention of smoking relapse based on patented technology.
-We suffered a significant setback in 2011 when NicVAX did not achieve the primary endpoint in two Phase III efficacy trials conducted in the U.S. The only remaining trial of NicVAX is the Phase IIb trial in combination with Pfizer's varenicline being conducted in the Netherlands.
-If the results of the remaining trial, which are expected before year-end 2012, are positive, we believe the potential residual value of NicVAX will be enhanced.
-As of June 30, 2012, our remaining assets include the following: (i) \$92.6 million of cash and cash equivalents, (ii) the potential residual value of NicVAX as well as any next-generation nicotine vaccine which was licensed to GlaxoSmithKline Biologicals S.A.
-(GSK) in 2010, (iii) the potential royalty from Phoslyra which was sold to Fresenius USA Manufacturing, Inc. (Fresenius) in 2006, and (iv) the potential value of our net operating losses (NOLs).
+Our final remaining product under development has been NicVAX® [Nicotine Conjugate Vaccine], an innovative and proprietary investigational vaccine for the treatment of nicotine addiction and prevention of smoking relapse based on patented technology.
+We suffered significant setbacks in 2011 when NicVAX did not achieve the primary endpoint in two Phase III efficacy trials conducted in the U.S. Also in 2012, NicVAX did not achieve positive results in a Phase IIb trial in combination with Pfizer's varenicline that was conducted in the Netherlands.
+As of September 30, 2012, our remaining assets include \$66.3 million of cash and cash equivalents and the potential royalty from Phoslyra which was sold to Fresenius USA Manufacturing, Inc. (Fresenius) in 2006.

 Merger Agreement with Biota Holdings Limited.
-On April 22, 2012, we entered into a merger implementation agreement (Merger Agreement) with Biota Holdings Limited, a Melbourne, Australia company (Biota), pursuant to which, among other things, Nabi and Biota will undertake a business combination under Australian corporate law such that each ordinary share of Biota capital stock will be exchanged for newly issued shares of Nabi common stock, and Biota will become a wholly-owned subsidiary of Nabi (the Merger).
-In connection with the Merger, Nabi will change its name to "Biota Pharmaceuticals, Inc." but will remain listed on the NASDAQ Stock Market as its sole stock exchange listing and be headquartered in the United States.
+On April 22, 2012, we entered into a merger implementation agreement with Biota Holdings Limited, a Melbourne, Australia company ("Biota"); the merger implementation agreement was amended on August 6, 2012 and September 17, 2012 (the merger implementation agreement, as amended, is hereinafter referred to as the "Merger Agreement").
+Pursuant to the Merger Agreement, among other things, Nabi and Biota propose to undertake a business combination under Australian corporate law such that each ordinary share of Biota capital stock (the "Biota Shares") will be exchanged for newly issued shares of Nabi common stock (the "New Nabi Shares"), and Biota will become a wholly-owned subsidiary of Nabi (the "Merger").
+Existing shares of Nabi common stock outstanding at the completion of the Merger will remain outstanding.
+In connection with the Merger, Nabi will change its name to "Biota Pharmaceuticals, Inc." but will remain listed on the NASDAQ Stock Market and headquartered in the U.S.

+On October 22, 2012, Nabi's stockholders approved various resolutions necessary to effect the Merger.
+On October 23, 2012, Biota's stockholders also approved the Merger.
 Subject to the terms and conditions of the Merger Agreement, at the effective time of the Merger: